MobaHinted/client/readme.md

 the ToDo list, and opening a pull request.

-If you want to thank me, then email me, report an issue, or star this repository; there are also a Sponsor options on the Github page, go crazy.
+If you want to thank me, then email me, report an issue, or star this repository; there are also a Sponsor options on the GitHub page, go crazy.

 ## License
 This software is licensed under GPLv3, and as such can be shared and modified freely.

-Copyright 2023 Ethan Henderson <ethan@zbee.codes>
+Copyright 2020 Ethan Henderson <ethan@zbee.codes>

 ```
     This program is free software: you can redistribute it and/or modify